 When you have inaccurate information on your credit report, it’s important to dispute it, especially if the negative information lowers your credit score.

 Duplicate accounts have also been known to appear, or older information improperly deleted from a database.
-If you find credit report errors, the Consumer Financial Protection Bureau recommends that you contact the credit bureaus and file a credit report dispute.

 Do the credit bureaus actually investigate disputes?

 Yes, the three major credit bureaus are obligated by law to investigate credit report disputes.
 The question is how well they do it.
 According to the Fair Credit Reporting Act (FCRA), they are required to investigate your disputes unless they consider them to be “frivolous.”

 If your dispute is valid, the credit bureau will correct your credit report, but it could take some persistence on your part.
 After receiving your dispute letter or online dispute, it’s their responsibility to look into the matter.

 According to the Fair Credit Reporting Act, section 611:

 If the completeness or accuracy of any item of information contained in a consumer’s file at a consumer reporting agency is disputed by the consumer and the consumer notifies the agency directly, or indirectly through a reseller, of such dispute, the agency shall, free of charge, conduct a reasonable investigation to determine whether the disputed information is inaccurate and record the current status of the disputed information, or delete the item from the credit file in accordance with paragraph (5), before the end of the 30-day period beginning on the date on which the agency receives the notice of the dispute from the consumer or reseller.

 In other words, when you submit a dispute request, they must investigate it within 30 days.
 If they cannot provide verification, they must remove the item from your credit report.